 Why do we focus on this “match” between a client and a therapist?
 Decades of clinical research shows that the relationship between a client and a therapist (i.e., the connection you feel with your therapist) is the best predictor of success in therapy.
 Two Chairs eases the process of finding a therapist who’s a great fit based on a client’s personal needs, goals for therapy, and preferences for a therapist.

-Our matching process is backed by research and combines clinician insight with data, and in-house developed technology.
-To match a client with a therapist, we consider nearly 300 variables to determine the type of therapy and style of therapist that will be most effective for each individual.
-From there, the consult clinician uses a combination of clinical judgement, success data from previous matches and our helpful matching tool to thoughtfully match a client with a Two Chairs clinician.
+Our matching process is backed by research and combines clinician insight with data and in-house developed technology.
+To match a client with a therapist, our matching experts use a combination of clinical expertise and our system to provide a treatment recommendation based on your goals, preferences, and needs and thoughtfully match you with a Two Chairs therapist.

 The Two Chairs matching system matches on factors that lead to a tight-knit therapeutic bond between a client and a therapist.